 Companies that use traditional manufacturing and sourcing methods are at risk of stocking very large inventories to deal with unforeseen events, and doing so ties up a lot of capital.

 On the other hand, current additive manufacturing systems may not be able to scale up production in case of sudden increases in demand.
 As this is a very likely scenario in the aviation industry, the issue of scaleability is the third biggest challenge of additive manufacturing in A&D.

-However, the issue of scaleability is already being addressed today, as numerous AM providers are working on improving the production speed of the current systems to support the mass-production needs of the aviation industry.
+However, the issue of scaleability is already being addressed today, as numerous additive manufacturing providers are working on improving the production speed of the current systems to support the mass-production needs of the aviation industry.

-One way to solve this challenge is to develop additive manufacturing systems that can produce different parts concurrently or where production and unloading can happen simultaneously.
+One way to solve this additive manufacturing issue is to develop additive manufacturing systems that can produce different parts concurrently or where production and unloading can happen simultaneously.